Cicada-3301Bank/Cicada-3301-Corp/README.md

 ## About Us
 Cicada 3301 Corporations (T/A) is a South African registered enterprise (Enterprise No: 2025/076455/07) operating at the intersection of
-**Property Law, Real Estate Development, Offshore Wealth Structuring, and Cybersecurity**.
+**Property Law, Real Estate Development, Offshore Wealth Structuring, Risk Intelligence & Analytics and Cybersecurity**.

 ## 📌 Business Overview